A Constructive Proof on the Compositionality of Linearizability: System Model

+Events in an execution have inherent causal relationship with each other.
+E.g. An invocation event and its matching response event are intra-process cause and effect.
+If process $p_i$ sends a message to $p_j$, the response event of \textsc{Send} method call is the inter-process cause of the invocation event of \textsc{Receive}.

+We have three assumptions on events and their causal relationship: \begin{enumerate}[(1)] \item Each event is generated by only one process. \item The causal relationship is a partial ordering, which means if event $e_1$ is the cause of $e_2$ and $e_2$ is the cause of $e_3$, then $e_1$ is the cause of $e_3$. \item Events from the same process are countable, well-ordered under the causal relationship and thus isomorphic to a subset of natural numbers. \end{enumerate}

-We assume that the events and the partial ordering(causality) have the following characteristics.
-First, each event is generated by the only process.
-Second, from process viewpoint, events generated by one process are countable and well ordered isomorphic to a set of natural numbers.
-Finally, due to the finiteness of processes, such partial ordering is actually a partial well ordering since it is also well-founded~\cite{Enderton77}.
-It is beneficial to extend this causality order to a well ordering because we are able to \textit{compare} every two events and find a \textit{least} element from any non-empty event subset.
-Theorem \ref{par_to_well} will give a simplified proof on the possibility of such extension.
-For general cases, please refer to~\cite{Lin-well2015}.
-In practice, if the system has a global high-precision clock, the event generation time could be leveraged to establish the well ordering.
+Due to the finiteness of processes, this causal relationship is in fact a partial well ordering because of its well-foundedness~\cite{Enderton77} that every nonempty event subset contains a causal-minimal element.
+To \textit{compare} each two events and find a \textit{least} one from any nonempty event subset, we extend it to a well ordering by the following Lemma \ref{par_to_well} \footnote { For extending arbitrary partial well orderings, please refer to~\cite{Lin-well2015}. } .
+In practice, if the system has a global high-precision clock, the event generation time could be leveraged.